JKandekar/N-body/README.md

-# The simulations uploaded here are taught as Labs at the Ludwig Maximilian University of Munich
+### The simulations/files uploaded here are the results obtained after the execution of codes in the Monte Carlo Markov Chain lab, which is taught as a part of the Numerical lab at the University Observatory, Munich (Department of Physics, Ludwig Maximilian University of Munich)

 This Lab is Concerned with N-body simulations taught by Prof. Klaus Dolag at the University Observatory, LMU, Munich.